Photo: Mexico City (Some rights reserved)

 Indiana is called ‘Middle America’ and Mexico ‘Mesoamerica’ and both depend on the cultivation of corn.
 Maize was domesticated thousands of years ago in nearby Tehuacan (on the border of Puebla and Oaxaca).
 Without that invention, the civilizations in the Western Hemisphere wouldn’t have taken root.

 Having a sense of place is important.
 I’m originally from Indiana.
-I was born in Fort Wayne and studied in Bloomington.
-I then moved to Texas and later to Mexico City.
+I was born in Fort Wayne (northern part of the state) and studied in Bloomington four hours to the south.
+I then moved to Austin, Texas and later to Mexico City.
 In a way, these places have something in common.

 Behind my childhood home was a gigantic corn field, a green maze in the summer, a blanket of white when it snowed in the winter.
 Looking out the back window, my thoughts seemed to fly further than the field itself.
 I started dreaming of going south and exploring the Americas.
 My friends had no idea that I was interested in Latin America in the early 1980s.
 That’s because I had no idea.